willdurand-edu/php-slides/src/common/06_leveraging_php_apis.md

 # The Reflection API (2/2)

-It is even possible to invoke protected methods!
+It is even possible to invoke protected/private methods!

     !php
     class MyClass